oisinmulvihill/evasion-docs/evasion/docs/source/evasionproject.rst

 ---------

 The "evasion.messger" is the communication library used as part of the hardware abstraction process.
-A Publish/Subscribe system is implemented on top of the STOMP_ protocol.
+A Publish/Subscribe system is implemented on top of ZeroMQ.
 This allows communication across processes, programs and even machines distributed across a network.
-The Publish/Subscribe system uses pydispatcher_ at its heart.

 Project Documentation